freelancer/COMP9322/lab-1/README.md

 $ pipenv install
 ```

-For the first time, we will need to create the DB which is a `sqlite` DB:
+For the first time we run the application, we will need to create the DB which is a `sqlite` DB:

 ```
 $ cd src
-$ FLASK_APP=app.py pipenv run flask db init
-$ FLASK_APP=app.py pipenv run flask db migrate
 $ FLASK_APP=app.py pipenv run flask db upgrade
 ```